Tannhäuser (opera): Act 1

-The substantial overture commences with the theme of the 'Pilgrim's Chorus' from Act III, Scene 1, and also includes elements of the 'Venusberg' music from Act I, Scene 1.
+The substantial overture commences with the theme of the 'Pilgrim's Chorus' from act 3, scene 1, and also includes elements of the 'Venusberg' music from act 1, scene 1.
 The overture is frequently performed as a separate item in orchestral concerts, the first such performance having been given by Felix Mendelssohn conducting the Leipzig Gewandhaus Orchestra in February 1846.
 Wagner later gave the opinion that perhaps it would be better to cut the overture at opera performances to the Pilgrim's Chorus alone – "the remainder – in the fortunate event of its being understood – is, as a prelude to the drama, too much; in the opposite event, too little."
 In the original, "Dresden" version, the overture comes to a traditional concert close (the version heard in concert performances).
 For the "Paris" version the music leads directly into the first scene, without pausing.